NdubuakuMiracle/Hypothesis-Testing-with-Men-s-and-Women-s-Soccer-Matches/README.md

 ## Conclusion

-This investigation into the goal-scoring patterns in men's and women's international soccer matches aims to provide a data-backed perspective for sports reporting, offering valuable insights for fans and analysts alike.
+This investigation into the goal-scoring patterns in men's and women's international soccer matches as I aimed to provide a data-backed perspective for sports reporting, offering valuable insights for fans and analysts alike.